 Dog hiking packs are genius.
 They let your pup pull their own weight while lightening yours.
 And I bet one look at the pack and your dog will get the same excitement they get when you reach for a leash.

 The positives don’t stop there.
-Orvis points out equipping your dog with their own pack is also good exercise, mentally stimulating, therapeutic, and makes life easier for you.
+Equipping your dog with their own pack is also good exercise, mentally stimulating, therapeutic, and makes life easier for you.

 The problem is, not everyone fits their dog’s hiking pack properly.
 Even worse, they weigh them down with too much stuff.

-According to Dogsaholic.com, failure to carefully select the right pack can lead to complications like balance loss, muscle strain, and even curvature of the spine.
-Yikes!
+You do want to be mindful of how it fits though as failure to carefully select the right dogpack can lead to complications like balance loss, muscle strain, and even curvature of the spine.

 Don’t worry, we’re here to help.
 We’ll walk you through the process so you two can get out on the trail and romp around until your heart’s content.